nicoSWD/put.io-adder/README.md

 - Make *put.io adder* your default handler for .torrent files
 - Or right click the torrent and pick "Open with" > put.io adder

-Versions 2.0 and above now lets you see your current transfers.
-Double clicking a transfer will open the browser and load the clicked file, so you can download it.
+Versions 2.0 and above now let you see your current transfers.
+Double clicking a transfer will open will open it in the browser, so you can download it.
 Support for multiple languages has been added.
 Feel free to add more!

 Follow me on Twitter: [@nicoSWD](https://twitter.com/nicoSWD)!